-Dallid St
+Pallid Sturgeon

-Pallid Sturgeon Hypothesis Program water management and retiming due to depletions plans will/will not result in measurable changes in pallid sturgeon prey base.
-Water quality changes as a result of Program water management result in a measurable chang in pallid sturgeon reproduction in the lower Platte River.
-Program water and sediment management result in measurable changes in the lower Platte River channel geomorphology.
+Water quality changes as a result of Program water management result in a measurable change in pallid sturgeon reproduction in the lower Platte River.

 The net result of retiming due to depletions plans in the upper basin will/will not result in measurable changes in the lower Platte River.

 The net result of retiming due to depletions plans in the upper basin will/will not result in measurable changes in channel characteristics in the lower Platte River associated habitat.

-The net result of retiming due to depletions plans in the upper basin will/will not result in measurable changes in floodplain connectivity in the lower Platte River associated habitat The net result of retiming due to depletions plans in the upper basin will/will not result in measurable changes in spring (March-June) peak flows in the lower Platte River associated habitat.
+The net result of retiming due to depletions plans in the upper basin will/will not result in measurable changes in floodplain connectivity in the lower Platte River associated habitat

+The net result of retiming due to depletions plans in the upper basin will/will not result in measurable changes in spring (March-June) peak flows in the lower Platte River associated habitat.

 Incidental harvest of pallid sturgeon negate recovery efforts and benefits gained in the lower Platte River.

 Pallid stocking efforts will impact ability to investigate other hypotheses.

 Competition with non-native species could affect the recovery of the pallid sturgeon.

 Changes in flow rate and/or channel characteristics will/will not result in detectable change in patterns/levels of pallid sturgeon use in the lower Platte River.

 Program water management and retiming due to depletions plans will/will not result in detectable change in water quality in the lower Platte River.

 Pallid sturgeon occurrence in the Platte River is incidental and not because of selection.

 Pallid sturgeon do/do not spawn in the Platte River.

-Pallid sturgeon use on the lower Platte River is dependant on conditions in the middle Missou River basin.
-Changes water quality (temp, turbidity, etc) will result in detectable change in patterns/levels pallid sturgeon use in the lower Platte River.
+Pallid sturgeon use on the lower Platte River is dependant on conditions in the middle Missouri River basin.

+Changes in water quality (temp, turbidity, etc) will result in detectable change in patterns/levels of pallid sturgeon use in the lower Platte River.

 Program water management and retiming due to depletions plans will/will not result in measurable changes in pallid sturgeon use of the lower Platte River.

 The lower Platte River does not provide essential habitat for the pallid sturgeon; rather it receives incidental usage.

-The hydrological changes caused by the Program and new depletions plans will not provide measurable changes in the lower Platte River hydrologically, and/or stage changes. measurable changes in the lower rate rever hydrologicany, and or stage changes.
-Physical Processes (including wet meadow) Unothesis
+The hydrological changes caused by the Program and new depletions plans will not provide measurable changes in the lower Platte River hydrologically, and/or stage changes.

-Hypothesis Increasing peak flow, increasing sediment supply, and mechanically altering the channel will result in an increase in the extent of braided channel morphology at treatment sites.

-An increased extent of braided channel morphology will result in an increased occurrence of sand bars and channel widths suitable for WC, LT, and PP habitat. (need to tie to species hypotheses for what is "habitat" or islands of x feet, etc.).

-An increase in extent of braided channel morphology will not result in increased use by WC, LT and/or PP as defined by trend lines as of 1997 and therefore does not represent an increase in habitat.

-Increasing peak flow throughout the habitat reach, increasing the sediment supply to the reach from Jeffrey Island to Kearney, and mechanical alteration of the channel at treatment sites will result in increased vegetation-free widths and channel width-to-depth ratios outside the limits of the mechanical treatment sites.
+Program flows and sediment management will result in measurable changes on sediment load in the lower Platte River Increasing pallid sturgeon use in the lower Platte River will increase pallid sturgeon populations.

+Different rates of flow in the lower Platte affect pallid sturgeon prey base.

+Non-Program actions (e.g., harvest, stocking, Missouri River conditions) determine the occurrence of pallid sturgeon in the lower Platte River

+Physical Processes (including wet meadow)